 - Must be willing to contribute 500 volunteer hours – “sweat equity” (300 hours for households with 1 adult)

-- Must have proof of steady income sufficient to repay mortgage and satisfactory credit history
+- Must have proof of steady income sufficient to repay a mortgage and satisfactory credit history

 - Must be within 30% to 80% of the Marion County median household income